aarongough/tdd_exercises/PITCHME.md

 - Trains people to only test 'the happy path'
 - Does not enforce high levels of test coverage
 - Unexpected 'coverage holes' everywhere
-- Do the tests actually fail without the feature code??
+- Do the tests actually fail without the code??

 ---